csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  - Installation of npm, node, python3, python3-pip, flask are required.
 Python packages requirements has shown in requirements.txt.
  - Instructions for setting up and running the application:
    - Open the deliverable-2 folder:
-     - Open one terminal for backend:
-     - Step 1:
+   - Go to front-end folder: `cd frontend`
+   - Install requirements: `npm i`
+   - Build: `npm run build:dev`
-        - go to backend folder: `cd backend`
+   - Go to backend folder: `cd backend`
-        - install requirements using pip: `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
+   - Install requirements using pip: `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
-     - Step 2:
-        - if your operation system is MacOS/Linux, please `export FLASK_APP=app/cancer_chat.py`
+   - if you are using bash, please `export FLASK_APP=app/cancer_chat.py`
-        - if your operation system is Windows, please `set FLASK_APP=app/cancer_chat.py`
+   - if you are using cmd, please `set FLASK_APP=app/cancer_chat.py`
-     - Step 3:
    - `flask run`
+- Another way to run the app:
-     - Open another terminal for frontend:
+   - Open the deliverable-2 folder:
-     - Step 1:
-        - `cd frontend`
-     - Step 2:
-        - `npm i`
-     - Step 3:
-        - `npm start`
+   - run script: `sh dev_build_run.sh`

  ## Deployment and Github Workflow